MohammedMMC/moma.dev/README.md

 ![Portfolio Preview](preview/image_1.png)
 ![Portfolio Preview](preview/image_2.png)

-## 📄 License

-© 2025 Mohamed Mahmodi.
-All rights reserved.

-This project is licensed under a custom license.
-See the [LICENCE](LICENCE) file for full details.

-## � Future Plans
+## Future Plans

 ⚠️ **Note**: This portfolio is not fully ready yet!
 I'm actively working on improvements.

 **Coming Soon:**

 - Responsive design for all devices
 - More sections and content
 - Enhanced user experience
 - Additional project showcases

+## 📄 License

+© 2025 Mohamed Mahmodi.
+All rights reserved.

+This project is licensed under a custom license.
+See the [LICENCE](LICENCE) file for full details.

 ## 📞 Contact